TheOceanCleanupAlgorithms/ADVECT/examples/HYCOM/README.txt

 RUNNING THE SCRIPT
 ------------------
-Once you have your current data and your sourcefile, and HYCOM_advect_2D.py has the correct paths to these datasets, just run `python examples/HYCOM/HYCOM_advect_2D.py`.
+Once you have your current data and your sourcefile (and optionally, wind data), and HYCOM_advect_2D.py has the correct paths to these datasets, just run `python examples/HYCOM/HYCOM_advect_2D.py`.
 You'll receive some prompts, asking what device to use for the computation.
 You can of course use your CPU, or if your computer has a dedicated GPU, try that out!
-You might get errors if your hardware doesn't come with opencl drivers, or has really old ones.
-Unfortunately nothing to do about that!